 - 1. There is no consolidated methodology for sector skills assessments that are appropriate for Serbia's economic and labour market context, and there have been delays in setting up fully functioning SCs.
 Serbia is at an early stage of addressing arrangements for carrying out regular skills assessments that would complement the existing research on skills demand by the NES.
 In addition to formally establishing SCs as a new type of public-private body, there will be a need to design a new methodology for assessing skills.
 Judging by the experience of Western Balkan countries that are more advanced in this respect, new methodologies are less complex, and have a medium-term forecasting horizon.
 In the view of many of the interviewees, skills assessments should be assessed on a sectoral basis and, if possible, led by employers themselves.
 In clarifying roles, there should be an emphasis on the different contributions to be made by employers and trade unions on the one hand, and the education sector on the other.
 While employers can serve as a source of information on occupations and competences associated with them, education stakeholders have technical expertise and knowledge of methodologies and procedures, and this can ensure that information provided by employers and trade unions is framed in such way as to support the process of VET curricula updating. - 2.
 There is currently uncertainty about the institutional hub, and the funding and management of SCs as new governance arrangements.
 The CVAE, mandated to set up SCs in line with the Adult Education Law, needs to be supported in terms of a steady funding allocation as well as administrative and technical capacity.
 Current discussions include the reassessment of the current institutional setup with the possibility of a new role for the Serbian Chamber of Commerce (SCC/PKS) in support of this process.
-It is likely that both the social partners who are engaged in the work of future SCs and the education and other VET stakeholders will be faced with significant capacity constraints, at least during the initial phase of the implemenation of the new arrangements.
+It is likely that both the social partners who are engaged in the work of future SCs and the education and other VET stakeholders will be faced with significant capacity constraints, at least during the initial phase of the implementation of the new arrangements.

-- 1. SCs/SSCs provide an opportunity for a fresh start.
+1. SCs/SSCs provide an opportunity for a fresh start.
 It is important that the new 'social contract' between education and labour market stakeholders takes off within sectors that have a higher capacity to perform the new tasks.
 However, regardless of the initial selection of the sectors, capacity building of all stakeholders on the new arrangements needs to be provided.
-Most of all, leadership and accountability arrangements must be unambiguous. - 2.
-Building on the lessons learnt from the SCs pilot from 2012, it will be critical to secure sustainable funding and sufficient technical and administrative capacity for the new public bodies.
-The upcoming human resources development project to be funded from IPA II will be used to fund SCs, among other activities.
-In the interim, the establishment of two so-called sector groups is being discussed, with the SCC/PKS as a lead.
+Most of all, leadership and accountability arrangements must be unambiguous.